 You can apply for 30 hours free childcare online:Apply online for 30 hours free childcare

-If you are already registered, have an eligible code and you want to keep getting your 30 hours free childcare, you will need to reconfirm your eligibility every three months by making sure that your details are correct and up to date.
+If you are already registered, have an eligible code and you want to keep getting your 30 hours free childcare, you will need to reconfirm your eligibility every three months.

 The Government is committed to give working parents of three and four-year-olds 30 hours of free childcare per week during term time.